sebbas/BlenderMantaflowSampleFiles/README.md

 # Blender Mantaflow Sample Files

-This is just a collection of some Blender scenes that work well in Blender Vanilla and in the Blender Mantaflow version.
+This is just a collection of some Blender scenes that work well in [Blender Vanilla][blender] and in the [Blender Mantaflow][blendermantaflow] version.

 ## Usage
 For each fluid type you will find the according ``.blend`` files.
 So when playing around, just make sure to load the correct file for your Blender version.